-Declining Balance Depreciation - Definition
+Declining Balance Depreciation - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Economics, Finance, & Analytics

 Table of ContentsWhat is Declining Balance Depreciation?How is Declining Balance Depreciation Used?What is Double Declining Balance Depreciation?Calculating the Double Declining Depreciation MethodExample of the Declining Depreciation MethodExample of the Double Declining Depreciation Method

 Declining balance is a method of computing depreciation rate for the value of an asset.
 The declining balance method is also known as reducing balance method or diminishing balance method.
 It is an accelerated depreciation method that results in larger depreciation amounts during the earlier years of an assets useful life and gradually lower amounts in later years.